Faculty and Staff Hurricane Preparedness Guide

 - The College will communicate important updates and information with you via the CougarAlert.
 Be sure that your contact information is correct so that you are receiving these important notices in the event of an emergency.

-Save your College-related data to the College’s user drive:
+Save your College-related data to the College’s Office 365 OneDrive:

 - If you only save data to your local drive (ex.
 C:drive) and your computer is damaged, the files on the computer may NOT be accessible.
-IT encourages you to always save college-related data to your U:drive whether or not a storm is approaching.
-If you save your files to the U:drive then you can access them from any computer connected to the network.
-IT also performs disaster recovery backups on the U:drive on a daily basis to provide a means to restore data that has been lost or corrupted.
-IT will notify you when they start the final backup of the U:drive to an offsite location prior to a hurricane.
+IT encourages you to always save college-related data to OneDrive whether or not a storm is approaching.
+OneDrive is a file hosting service offered on Office 365 that allows users to sync files and access them from any web browser or mobile device.
+The storage limit for OneDrive is 1TB.

 Keep your computer equipment safe: